liquidvisual/loshift-0517/src/_pages/about-us/index.md

 ---
 layout: child_layout/about_us
 title: About Us
+title_heading: Loadshift...
+The Australia wide Online Heavy Haulage Transport Marketplace for connecting Shippers and Carriers.
 permalink: /about-us/
 hero: /assets/img/content/hero/fullsize/pipe.jpg
 hero_classes:
 supporting_image: /assets/img/content/stamp-10-years.jpg
 side_nav_id: 1
 ---

-## Loadshift...
-The Australia wide Online Heavy Haulage Transport Marketplace for connecting Shippers and Carriers.

 As a marketplace Loadshift is simply a communicational hub for individuals and businesses seeking to buy and sell the services of road transport.